2ledger/samples-client-management/README.md

 # Sample Client Management Project

 This project aims to demonstrate the operation of a simple customer registry using the [2Ledger](http://www.2ledger.com/) blockchain platform API.
+It's available on [http://demo.2ledger.com/client-management](http://demo.2ledger.com/client-management).

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.